 - What kind of training might I get?

 Make a good impression.
 Dress professionally.
-Arrive 5 to 10 minutes early and bring a few copies of your résumé.
+Bring a few copies of your résumé.
 Smile and make eye contact during the interview.
 Listen carefully and ask questions only after your interviewer has finished asking you questions.

 Be prepared to talk about past on-the-job behavior.
 We believe the best way to predict future behavior is to look at your past behavior.
 Expect your interviewer to ask questions that get you talking about how you handled or responded to certain situations in the past.
 For example: